-For many people with Hodgkin lymphoma, treatment can destroy the lymphoma.
+For many people with Hodgkin lymphoma (HL), treatment can cure the lymphoma.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the lymphoma coming back.
-(When cancer comes back after treatment, it is called a recurrence .)
-This is very common if you’ve had cancer.
+(When cancer comes back after treatment, it's called a recurrence .)
+This is a very common concern if you’ve had cancer.

-For some people, Hodgkin lymphoma may never go away completely.
+For some people, HL may never go away completely.
 These people may get regular treatments with chemotherapy, radiation therapy, or other therapies to help control it for as long as possible and to help relieve symptoms.
-Learning to live with Hodgkin lymphoma that does not go away can be difficult and very stressful.
+Learning to live with HL that doesn't go away can be difficult and very stressful.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include:

 Even if you’ve completed treatment, your doctors will still want to watch you closely.
-It’s very important to go to all your follow-up appointments, as Hodgkin lymphoma can sometimes come back even many years after treatment.
+It’s very important to go to all your follow-up appointments because HL can sometimes come back even many years after treatment.

-During follow-up visits, the doctor will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as CT scans or chest x-rays.
-Doctor visits and tests are usually recommended every few months for the first several years after treatment.
-Gradually, the length of time between visits can be increased, but even after 5 years they should be done at least yearly.
+During follow-up visits, the doctor will ask about symptoms, do physical exams, and may do blood tests or imaging tests such as PET or CT scans .
+Doctor visits are usually recommended every 3 to 6 months for the first several years after treatment.
+Over time, the length of time between visits can be increased, but even after 5 years you should see your oncologist at least once a year.

-People whose Hodgkin lymphoma doesn’t go away completely with treatment will have a follow-up schedule that is based on their specific situation.
+People whose HL doesn’t go away with treatment will have a follow-up schedule that's based on their specific situation.

 Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of Hodgkin lymphoma progressing or coming back.
+So far, no dietary supplements (including vitamins, minerals, and herbal products) have been shown to clearly help lower the risk of HL progressing or coming back.
 This doesn’t mean that no supplements will help, but it’s important to know that none have been proven to do so.

-If Hodgkin lymphoma does come back at some point, your treatment options will depend on where the lymphoma is, what treatments you’ve had before, how long it’s been since treatment, and your current health and preferences.
-For more on how recurrent Hodgkin lymphoma is treated, see Treating Classic Hodgkin Lymphoma, by Stage.
+If Hodgkin lymphoma does come back (recurs) at some point, your treatment options will depend on where the lymphoma is, what treatments you’ve had before, how long it’s been since treatment, and your current health and preferences.
+For more on how recurrent HL is treated, see Treating Classic Hodgkin Lymphoma, by Stage.

 People who’ve had Hodgkin lymphoma can still get other cancers.
-In fact, Hodgkin lymphoma survivors are at higher risk for getting some other types of cancer.
+In fact, HL survivors are at higher risk for getting some other types of cancer.
 Learn more in Second Cancers After Hodgkin Lymphoma.

-Some amount of feeling depressed, anxious, or worried is normal when Hodgkin lymphoma is a part of your life.
+Some amount of feeling depressed, anxious, or worried is normal when lymphoma is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Coping With Cancer.
+Learn more in Life After Cancer.

 Bartlett NL, Foyil KV.
 Chapter 105: Hodgkin lymphoma.
 In: Niederhuber JE, Armitage JO, Dorshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 5th ed.
 Philadelphia, Pa.
 Elsevier: 2014.